joaoviictorti/hypnus/README.md

 }
 ```

-## Additional Resources

-For more examples, check the [examples](https://github.com/joaoviictorti/uwd/tree/main/examples) folder in the repository.

 ## References

 I want to express my gratitude to these projects that inspired me to create `hypnus` and contribute with some features: